Trevrosa/ai-thing/README.md

 # ai thing

-prerequisites are pillow and tensorflow

-testing folder is for you to use to test this
+testing folder is for you to use to test the model with

+# prerequisites
+pillow and tensorflow
+you can install them with `python -m pip install pillow tensorflow`